PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     1. Create a GCP Credentials block via code or the Prefect UI.
 Enter a name for the block and paste the entire contents of the JSON key file into the *Service Account Info* field.
     1. Reference the block as shown in the push and pull steps above.

-Another option for authentication is for the [worker](/concepts/work-pools/#worker-overview) to have access to the the storage location at runtime via SSH keys.
+Another option for authentication is for the [worker](/concepts/work-pools/#worker-overview) to have access to the storage location at runtime via SSH keys.

 Alternatively, you can inject environment variables into your deployment like this example that uses an environment variable named `CUSTOM_FOLDER`: